Boniato82/Pocket_Pong/README.md

 ![alt text](https://github.com/Boniato82/Pocket_Pong/blob/main/Pocket-Pong.png?raw=true)

-Pocket Pong (Pong for original Game Boy) by Boniato82.
+Pocket Pong Version 1.0 (Pong for original Game Boy) by Boniato82.
 Using C language and GBDK.

 I'm not a developer, I just know a bit of C/C++, so I thought I could change/improve certain aspects of Classic Pong with time and trying to understand source code.